 No Discrimination

-The Fair Housing Act makes it illegal for housing providers and homeowners to discriminate against individuals who are looking for housing.
+The Fair Housing Act makes it illegal for housing providers and homeowners to discriminate against any persons who are looking for housing.
 This means that landlords and homeowners cannot refuse to rent or sell a house based on a person's race, color, national origin, religion, sex, familial status, sexual orientation, or disability.

 Equal Treatment